“Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”

 So what does this mean for believers and where do we go to grow in our faith?
 Remember this verse, Romans chapter 10 verse 17, “So then faith cometh by hearing, and hearing by the word of God.”
 We must strive to know God better each day and the way to grow in knowledge and faith is through the study of the Word of God.
 Through this, we will learn to understand and trust in God’s will for our lives and the lives of others.
 When someone needs prayer for illness, we always go first to the request for healing, but what about praying for the afflicted to remain faithful, humble and steadfast in their commitment to the Lord.
 We may pray for healing, but God may have other plans for that person’s life and their testimony.
 I’m not saying it is wrong to pray for healing, to the contrary, but in this and all situations, we should strive to put aside our own reasoning and know that God is working all things for the good to those that are called by his name.

-We thank you for reading our messages and we hope you find them helpful in your journey of faith through God our heavenly Father.
+We thank you for reading our messages and we hope you find them helpful in your journey of faith.
 We encourage you to share our site with others, to use it as a way to witness to the lost and as a resource for learning through the many links shared on this site which you will find here – “Helpful Resources”